-The checking of the signatures on primary petitions is the responsibility of the Registrar.
-Upon acceptance of the primary petition pages, the registrar of voters must check the signatures contained on each primary petition page to ensure the signatures are valid.
+The checking of the signatures on Primary Petitions are the responsibility of the Registrar.
+Upon acceptance of the Primary Petition pages, the Registrar of Voters must check the signatures contained on each Primary Petition page to ensure the signatures are valid.
 Registrars have seven days to complete this task.
 Once the petition pages are reviewed and the signatures are verified, the registrar of voters shall forward multi-town petition pages to the Office of the SOTS.
-Single-town primary petitions will be filed at the local level.
+Single-town Primary Petitions will be filed at the local level.

-In checking the signatures on primary petition pages, the Registrar shall reject any name which does not appear on the last-completed enrollment list of such party in the municipality or political subdivision, as the case may be.
+In checking the signatures on Primary Petition pages, the Registrar shall reject any name which does not appear on the last-completed enrollment list of such party in the municipality or political subdivision, as the case may be.
 Such rejection shall be indicated by placing a mark in a manner prescribed by the Secretary before the name rejected.
 The Registrar may place a check mark before each name appearing on the enrollment list to indicate approval but shall place no other mark on the page except as provided in this chapter.
-The Registrar shall not reject any name for which the street address on the petition is different from the street address on the enrollment list, if (1) such person is eligible to vote for the candidate or candidates named in the petition in the municipality of the Registrar, and (2) the person's date of birth, as shown on the petition page, is the same as the date of birth on the person's registration record. (§9-400)
+The Registrar shall not reject any name for which the street address on the petition is different from the street address on the enrollment list, if (1) such person is eligible to vote for the candidate or candidates named in the petition in the municipality of the Registrar, and (2) the person's date of birth, as shown on the petition page, is the same as the date of birth on the person's registration record. (§ 9-400 & §9-404c(a))

 The checking of the signatures on nominating petitions is the responsibility of the Town Clerk.
-However, the statute allows the town clerk to delegate this duty to the registrars of voters, with their approval.
+However, the statute allows the Town Clerk to delegate this duty to the Registrars of Voters, with their approval.
 The clerk must complete entire certification except for the number of signed names.
 Both Registrars must sign the petition after checking names.
-The registrars of voters must complete the required certification on the petition.
-The registrars of voters shall execute a receipt for such pages stating the number of pages received from the town clerk.
-After completing the required area on the petition, the registrars of voters shall deliver the petition pages to the town clerk. (§9-453) (NOTE: Birthdates NOT required on nominating petitions.)
+The Registrars of Voters must complete the required certification on the petition.
+The Registrars of Voters shall execute a receipt for such pages stating the number of pages received from the Town Clerk.
+After completing the required area on the petition, the Registrars of Voters shall deliver the petition pages to the Town Clerk. (§ 9-453) (NOTE: Birthdates NOT required on nominating petitions.)
+Check marks may be placed before each signed name which is verified to be a name of an elector eligible to vote for the office(s) listed on the petition.
+Any signed name which is not the name of an elector eligible to vote for the office(s) listed on the petition must be rejected.
+A name will also be rejected if both the signature and the printed name are illegible, or if the elector previously signed for the same candidate(s).
+Such clerk may place a check mark before each name appearing on such registry list or each name of a person admitted as an elector since the completion of such list but shall place no other mark on such page except as provided in this section.
+(Suggestion: Registrars keep a separate log of voters whose signatures have been rejected) (§ 9-453k)